 However, installation of ignition interlock devices are required for any DWI charge in New Jersey in which the driver’s BAC was above 0.15% at the time of arrest.

 That said, it is at the judge’s discretion to mandate the installation of the ignition interlock device for a first offense with a BAC under 0.15%.

 Installation of an ignition interlock device is mandatory for second and third DWI convictions in New Jersey.
 Typically the ignition interlock device is required during the entire license suspension, as well 1 to 3 years after the license suspension.

 Do you have questions about ignition interlock devices, or any other New Jersey DWI questions?
-Contact the experienced attorneys at Levow DWI Law today.
+Contact the experienced attorneys at Levow DWI Law, P.C. today.
 We are here to answer your questions.

 Call our Cherry Hill, NJ offices at (856) 428-5055 to speak with a friendly DWI lawyer today.